1102131860/systolic_array/README.md

 | 2        | 11/10 | Integration with wrapper, SAPR complete, FRAM export |
 | 3        | 11/17 | Chip-level Validation, Final SAPR Delivery           |

+**:muscle: Collaboration is highly encouraged.
+However, NO COPYING:x:**

 ## Milestone 1 Deliverables
 Each team will submit one tar.gz through Canvas with filename _<team_x>.tar.gz_.
 The file should include below deliverables structured as the directories we have been following in tutorials.